 •PAINTING OR SIDING?
 In general a permit is not required for painting or replacing siding, provided your property is not within the Historic District.
 Please contact Planning and Zoning at 830.248.1501 for additional information.

 •POURING CONCRETE?
-No permit is required to pour concrete, however if you are concreting the driveway approach near the street or curb area, you are required to obtain a Right-of-Way permit from the Public Works Department.
+Yes a permit is required to pour concrete from Code Enforcement.
+However, If you are concreting only the driveway approach near the street or curb area, you are required to obtain a Right-of-Way permit from the Public Works Department.
 Please be advised that concrete pours cannot be earlier than 7:00 A.M.
 Monday through Friday, 8:00 A.M.
 Saturday and 10:00 A.M.
 Sunday.

 •ROOF REPLACEMENT?
 A permit is required if you are replacing over 50% of your roof.
 Contact Code Enforcement for additional information, or visit “Permit fees” for the associated fee.